publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVI/m__us_usc_t29_s795k.md

                 (iii) identify, as appropriate, the source of extended services, which may include natural supports, or indicate that it is not possible to identify the source of extended services at the time the individualized plan for employment is developed;

-            (D) the State will use funds provided under this subchapter only to supplement, and not supplant, the funds provided under subchapter I of this chapter, in providing supported employment services specified in the individualized plan for employment;
+            (D) the State will use funds provided under this subchapter only to supplement, and not supplant, the funds provided under subchapter I, in providing supported employment services specified in the individualized plan for employment;

             (E) services provided under an individualized plan for employment will be coordinated with services provided under other individualized plans established under other Federal or State programs;